 The Scout Door Panel monitors the main door activity.
 When the door is opened, you’ll hear a chirping sound.
 If your Scout is armed and an intruder enters your home, the door panel’s 105 dB siren will sound.
 Alternatively, you can place the Door Panel anywhere you want to easily control your Scout.
 Instead of attaching it to the door, you can leave the Door Panel on a shelf or near your bed for easy arming/disarming at night.
 Use the Scout app, or a key fob to arm or disarm the Door Panel in seconds.

 Other types of sensors are Access Sensors and Motion Sensors.
 Use Scout Access Sensors for anything else in your home that opens and closes, like cabinets, safes, doors, or windows.
 Use Scout Motion Sensors for high traffic areas, such as staircases and entryways.
 With a 25ft range and a 90 degree viewing angle, Scout Motion Sensors are highly sensitive to movement, even in complete darkness.

 Arming and disarming Scout is fast and easy, and our integrations provide added options to arm and disarm your system.
-Instead of manually entering a code into a keypad, you can use your smartphone, computer, or Scout key fob.
+Below is a list of all the options you have to arm and disarm your Scout system: